hashicorp/terraform-google-terraform-enterprise/README.md

 # Terraform Enterprise on GCP

-This module is the official way for HashiCorp customers to provision a Terraform Cluster on GCP.
+This module is the official way for HashiCorp customers to provision a Terraform Enterprise cluster on GCP.
 The root module makes all the decisions for you, and makes deploying a three node cluster as simple
 as: